dotbitHQ/das_account_indexer/readme.md

 ### simple das-account-indexer server

-A tool service provided by DAS official,which can be used to query the information of successfully registered accounts on the chain.
+A tool service provided by DAS official, which can be used to query the information of successfully registered accounts on the chain.

+For more information, please visit DAS official website: <a target="_blank" href="https://da.services/">https://da.services/ </a>

 #### build